Jaguar I-Pace Review

-The Jaguar I-Pace is a pure electric SUV and sportier alternative to the Tesla Model X. It’s worth a look if you’re after a high-tech family SUV that’s packed with futuristic features.
+The Jaguar I-Pace is a pure electric SUV and sportier alternative to the Tesla Model X. It’s great to drive and luxurious inside, but does cost a fair amount to buy

 Its screens are all bright and responsive to use, with easily navigable menus, although the way the dash-mounted ones are angled means they can reflect sunlight quite badly, making them difficult to see clearly while driving.
 Still, at least DAB radio, Bluetooth, sat-nav and are all included, and it’s reported that Apple CarPlay and Android Auto are on the way soon too.

-Space in the back is pretty generous, too.
+Space in the back is also pretty generous.
 You can carry two adults in the rear without anyone having to fight over shoulder room, but three adults sat across the rear seats is more of a squeeze.
 The middle passenger has good leg room but poor head room, while the outside passengers will find their head forced sideways against the ceiling, too.
-And, you can’t get the Jaguar I-Pace with a third row of seats in the back like the Tesla Model X.
+And you can’t get the Jaguar I-Pace with a third row of seats in the back like the Tesla Model X.

 At least the Jaguar’s boot is impressively roomy – it’ll happily swallow 100 litres more luggage than an Audi Q5, BMW X3 or Mercedes GLC and manage a couple of large suitcases or a large pushchair.